lsst-sqre/sqr-039/index.rst

 API authentication
 ------------------

-For internal authentication from the notebook aspect to other Rubin Science Platform services, the notebook will be issued a JWT based on the user's CILogon authentication.
+API calls are authenticated with opaque bearer tokens, by default via the HTTP Bearer authentication mechanism.
+To allow use of legacy software that only supports HTTP Basic authentication, they may also be used as the username field of an HTTP Basic ``Authorization`` header.

+Interally, these opaque bearer tokens will be replaced with a :abbr:`JSON Web Token (JWT)`.
+Internal services will therefore expect and consume JWTs, and internal service-to-service calls will use JWTs for authentication.
-This JWT will contain only identity information, not group or scope information.
+These JWTs will contain only identity information, not group or scope information.
 See :ref:`groups` for more details on group management.

-For external authentication to APIs, users can create new access tokens associated with their account.
-They can be used as bearer tokens to access APIs.
-To allow use of legacy software that only supports HTTP Basic authentication, they may also be used as the username field of an HTTP Basic ``Authorization`` header.
-These access tokens internally map to a JWT similar to the JWT used by the notebook aspect, and will be replaced with the underlying JWT by the authentication handler so that services see the JWT form.
+The opaque bearer token will be replaced with a JWT by the authentication handler that sits in front of each protected service.

-These access tokens are not accepted as an authentication mechanism to web interfaces such as the notebook or portal aspect, or other internal pages such as the page to manage identity provider associations or group membership.

-Users can list their access tokens, create new ones, or delete them.
+Users can list their bearer tokens, create new ones, or delete them.
-These access tokens do not expire.
+User-created bearer tokens do not expire.
 Administrators can invalidate them if necessary (such as for security reasons).

 .. _groups: